"A foolish person only learns about fire when he burns himself".

 Also, Windows and Photoshop was being updated with new options and features continuously, to run them I needed to upgrade my hardware with more ram more G.P.U at a faster rate.

 Then one day, I read a post from a French Illustrator named David Revoy.
 He had written why he chose open source software, that post helped me clear my mind.
 Now my mind and heart were all singing in sync.

 I immediately started preparing for the transition.
-Most of the open source applications that I found suitable for my work flow also had windows executable, I downloaded them and tested them on windows beforehand.
-I slowly converted all the files to open format wherever required, I converted my Photoshop brush tips to pngs, I converted my color swatches, shapes and other assets for the switch.
+Most of the open source applications that I found suitable for my work flow also had windows executable, I downloaded them and tested them on Windows beforehand.
+I slowly converted all the files to open format wherever required, I converted my Photoshop brush tips to PNGs, I converted my colour swatches, shapes and other assets for the switch.

 Now some of you might wonder if the open source application had windows packages then why am I making a switch to Linux.
 The answer is fine-grained control over the hardware and OS itself.
 I have used my sister’s laptop throughout these years for developing some android apps with her and I loved the freedom of choice it gave.
 It felt like I actually owned the machine which I can inspect and change to my hearts content.
 The OS never came in my way or was in any way hindering my workflow.